thaunghtike-share/nixtune/README.md

-# Anatma Knight
+# Anatma Autotune

 Auto tune the Linux kernel for your application.

-Anatma Knight is a tool that auto tunes the Linux kernel and other environment variables to achieve maximum performance for you applications.
+Anatma Autotune is a tool that auto tunes the Linux kernel and other environment variables to achieve maximum performance for you applications.
 The goal is to support most common use cases such a Golang, Node, Java, Various databases, and so on.
 These are an